fsesterh/THK_CrsGrpImport/README.md

 # CrsGrpImport

-UIHook plugin for course and group creation with a csv
+UIHook plugin for importing courses, groups, course references and group references from a CSV file.
+User need the permission to create courses or groups in order to use the plugin.
+Objects are created at the tree node where users upload the file.
+It is NOT possible to set a repository target (a category for example) for the new objects.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL"